di-unipi-socc/FogTorchPI/README.md

 It considers latency, and both download and upload bandwidths as QoS attributes.
 Latency is measured in milliseconds (ms), while bandwidth is given in Megabits per second (Mbps).

 ## Quick User Guide
+FogTorchΠ can be run by importing the project in any IDE (e.g., NetBeans or Eclipse).

 To start with FogTorchΠ, simply create a main file and declare a new Fog infrastructure and application:

 ``` java